plasticmacaroni/bg3-missables/checklist.md

 - Send all camp supplies to camp -- they'll automatically show up when you Long Rest
 - The following icon usage is described below
   - ::task::This represents general tasks
-  - ::missable::This represents time sensitive tasks that can be failed
+  - ::missable::This represents time sensitive tasks that can be failed if you perform a long rest
   - ::ability::This represents missable or limited skills, spells or abilities
   - ::item_common::This represents missable or limited common items
   - ::item_uncommon::This represents missable or limited uncommon items